nextflow-io/nextflow/docs/process.md

 }
 ```

-By default, Nextflow looks for the `my_script.sh` template file in the `templates` directory located alongside the Nextflow script and/or the module script in which the process is defined.
-Any other location can be specified by using an absolute template path.
+By default, Nextflow looks for `my_script.sh` in the `templates` directory located alongside the Nextflow script in which the process is defined.
+An absolute path can be used to specify a different location, but this practice is discouraged because it hinders pipeline portability.

-The template script may contain any code that can be executed by the underlying environment.
-For example:
+Here is an example of a script template:

 ```bash
 #!/bin/bash